devaniljr/devaniljr/README.md

 ### Hi, I'm Devanil 👋😄

-I like to see myself as a software developer who combines technical skills with a product-focused mindset.
-I am deeply committed to maintaining well-structured code, with a particular passion for OOP and architecture.
-I actively develop my communication skills to effectively bridge business objectives with user value.
-I thrive in methodologies that promote autonomy and asynchronous communication.

-I specialize in Ruby on Rails for backend solutions and Hotwire and React for frontend development, but I am continually expanding my knowledge in various other technologies as well.
+I am a mid-level software developer specializing in Ruby on Rails.
+I am familiar with design and architectural patterns, have a working knowledge of deployment, databases, and frontend development (using React or Hotwire), and have participated in Artificial Intelligence projects.

 📫 How to reach me